 4. Have students discuss their rationale for placing certain words in certain locations.
 Encourage a conversation about the subtle differences among the words.

 Go inside Cathy Doyle's second grade classroom in Evanston, Illinois to observe how her students use this strategy to talk about the nuanced differences in the meaning of related words.
-A recent class read-aloud, The Seed Is Sleepy, is the springboard for a lively discussion about words that describe the relative size of things (for example, massive vs. gigantic, tiny vs. microscopic).
+A recent class read-aloud, A Seed Is Sleepy, is the springboard for a lively discussion about words that describe the relative size of things (for example, massive vs. gigantic, tiny vs. microscopic).
 Joanne Meier, our research director, introduces the strategy and describes how semantic gradients help kids become stronger readers and more descriptive writers.

 Language Arts